 Her areas of interest include management of severe sepsis and septic shock, diagnosis and management of fever of unknown origin, pulmonary and intra-abdominal infections, Diabetic wound infections and diabetic wounds management, tick born diseases, HIV care, Hepatitis B infection and Infection Control.

 Frantz Pierre-Louis, M.D. attended State university of Haiti, Port-au-Prince.
-After acquiring some solid infectious diseases experience in the Caribbean island, he followed his passion in the field.
+After acquiring solid infectious diseases experience in the Caribbean island, he followed his passion in the field.
 Dr Pierre- Louis successfully completed his Internal Medicine Residency at Saint Barnabas medical center, then worked as a hospitalist at Bayonne Medical center before completing an Infectious Diseases Fellowship at the University of Medicine and Dentistry- New Jersey Medical School rotating through 3 major institutions University hospital in Newark , Hackensack university medical center and the East orange veterans affairs hospital .
 Doctor Pierre-Louis was recognized for his humanities qualities but also for his multilingualism which allowed to serve people from diverse background and communities.
 He is indeed proficient in English, French, Spanish and Creole.Dr.
-Pierre-Louis is also Board certified in Internal Medicine.
+Pierre-Louis is also Board certified in Internal Medicine and Infectious Diseases.
 He is affiliated with Saint Barnabas Medical Center, Bayonne medical center and Hackettstown Regional Medical Center.
 Dr. Pierre-Louis is a member of Infectious Disease Society of America, Infectious Disease Society of New Jersey, American Medical Association and the American College of Physicians.

 He has received several honors and awards here and abroad.
 At Saint Barnabas medical center one of the institutions where he practices, He received as a resident the Nancy J Waldron professionalism award from the department of medical education and clinical research; he also received the excellence in critical care award, the humanism award for outstanding humanistic qualities and the Barbara Sloan patient comfort award for outstanding compassion and care of patients.

 His areas of interest include life-threatening infectious diseases and his approach includes consist of integrative management of infectious diseases including those that involve multidrug resistant organisms.
-He also has some expertise in tropical and travel medicine.
+He also has expertise in tropical and travel medicine.
 He has also taken care of hundreds of patients with HIV, hepatitis C and Hepatitis B and syphilis.